rockerBOO/awesome-neovim/README.md

 - [chrisgrieser/nvim-recorder](https://github.com/chrisgrieser/nvim-recorder) - Simplifying and improving how you interact with macros.
 - [sontungexpt/bim.nvim](https://github.com/sontungexpt/bim.nvim) - Enhances insert mode key mapping by showing typed keys in real time, without waiting for timeoutlen.
 It provides a responsive and intuitive insert-mode experience, ideal for complex input workflows like ime.
 - [folke/which-key.nvim](https://github.com/folke/which-key.nvim) - Shows a popup with possible keybindings of the command you started typing.
+- [kamegoro/tobira.nvim](https://github.com/kamegoro/tobira.nvim) - Watches your keystrokes and suggests the one command you are missing, based on your actual usage patterns.
 - [nvim-mini/mini.nvim#mini.clue](https://github.com/nvim-mini/mini.nvim/blob/main/readmes/mini-clue.md) - Module of `mini.nvim` to show next key clues.
 Has opt-in triggers, shows next key information after customizable delay, allows hydra-like submodes, and more.
 - [mrjones2014/legendary.nvim](https://github.com/mrjones2014/legendary.nvim) - Define your keymaps, commands, and autocommands as simple Lua tables, and create a legend for them at the same time (like VSCode's Command Palette), integrates with `which-key.nvim`.
 - [Iron-E/nvim-cartographer](https://github.com/Iron-E/nvim-cartographer) - A more convenient `:map`ping syntax for Lua environments.